Long Term Growth

 Building in a bushfire prone region

-As the map below shows, most of the land under investigation is classified as being bushfire prone.
-Is it wise to locate 7,000 people in probably dense housing in such an area?
-If Dunsborough is forced to evacuate, could the roads handle 20,000 people?
+As the map below shows, most of the land is classified as being bushfire prone.
+Is it wise to locate that number of people in probably dense housing in such an area?
+If Dunsborough is forced to evacuate, could the roads handle 15,000 people?
 Even if all the surroundiung vegetation is cleared the area is still under serious fire threat.
 Being bounded by national park and bush on the south and west sides, a major fire would most likely create a fire ember attack on the town.
-What chance would the fire brigade have in protecting the additional 3,000 houses?
+What chance would the fire brigade have in protecting the new additional houses?

 The environmental impact